nileshk97/MLProject/README.md

 python3 LeNet5.py

-the epochs in traditional LeNet5 van be changed in code
+the epochs in traditional LeNet5 can be changed in code